-This area is for schools involved in the Young Birmingham Poets project and downloads on this page are restricted to programme participants.
+This area is for schools involved in the Young Birmingham Poets project and downloads on this page (coming soon) are restricted to programme participants.

 Schools will receive

-- A teacher CPD focusing on using a memorable experience to inspire reluctant writers
+- A teacher briefing session focusing on using a memorable experience to inspire reluctant writers

-- Membership of the National Literacy Trust worth £100, with access to courses and resources to support literacy teaching in school
+- National Literacy Trust membership worth £100, with access to courses and resources to support literacy teaching in school

 - A chance for students to be published in an anthology